 The Circle enables its members to connect to each other, to the community and to causes they support to the extent they have the time and interest.
 Joining a committee is a wonderful way to become involved in the work of the Giving Circle and to get to know other members.

 Members of the Circle can choose to serve on one or more of the following committees.
 Please know that we recognize that COVID-19 will necessitate flexibility.
 Hence all meetings and site visits will offer a virtual option to participate virtually.

 The Communications Committee works with other BWGC committees to communicate the work of the Circle to prospective and current members, non-profit organizations, and the Baltimore area community.
-The Community produces five newsletters, hosts a Facebook page, and oversees the Circle website.
+The Committee produces five newsletters, hosts a Facebook page, and oversees the Circle website.
 Committee work includes development of a communication strategy, writing short news articles or grantee success stories, editing and photographing events.
 The Committee meets monthly, but most of the work is done via phone and email.
 The Website subcommittee has day to day responsibility for ensuring that the website functions properly and that content is up to date and accurate.

 The Education Committee is responsible for planning the programs for Full Circle meetings as well as educational events organized by their subcommittees.
 Circle Forum organizes site visits and interactive meetings focused on the work of our grantees.
 Circle Advocacy introduces members to current policy issues related to our mission and educates them on how to effectively advocate as individuals for causes they care about.
 Circle Reads, our membership book club, organizes two meetings a year.
 The Circle Study subcommittee chooses a topic to study in more depth.
 Through research and meetings with community leaders, the group identifies speakers for the Full Circle and other subcommittees.